 Bachelor's degree in business/healthcare/administration.

-Working knowledge in healthcare or academic medical environment.
+Background in healthcare or at an academic medical center.

 High level of attention to detail.